Don’t Bully Me (DBM) Project

-If your child is a victim of bullying, legal action may be an option.
+If your child is a victim of bullying in Texas, legal action may be an option.
 The Don’t Bully Me (DBM) Project was inspired by David Bartlett Molak (DBM).
 The DBM Project helps families in crisis or need find pro bono legal support for minors (children under the age of 18) and their parents or guardians.

 Volunteer attorneys may send cease and desist letters to the parents of bullies making them aware of the situation, demand the bullying stop immediately, and if it does not stop, advise them of the legal actions that will be taken to ensure it does end.